Carpenters were the most popular act of the 70s

 Brother and sister, Karen and Richard Carpenter started out in music early on.
 Richard was on piano and Karen was eventually on vocals, although her road to becoming a singer was a long and complicated one.

-At first Karen started out playing the Glockenspiel, which she hated, eventually turning to drums she thought she found her calling and practiced Rudiments and press rolls for hours on end, Karen was set on becoming a professional drummer.
+At first, Karen started out playing the Glockenspiel which she hated.
+She eventually turned to drums and thought she found her calling, practicing rudiments and press rolls for hours on end.
+Karen was set on becoming a professional drummer.

 (They Long To Be) Close To You was Carpenters first hit!

-The song didn’t do well in the charts so Burt released his own version in 1968, this didn’t work either!
+In 1964, Burt arranged the song for Dionne Warwick.
+This time releasing the song as a B-side to ‘Here I Am’.
+The song didn’t do well in the charts so Burt released his own version in 1968 which didn’t work either!

 Carpenters rise and fall

-For the next five years the Carpenters toured heavily, sometimes achieving over 200 shows in a year.
-As all seemed well a tired Karen slipped into depression and the at the time unknown illness Anorexia Nervosa.
+Over the next five years, the Carpenters toured heavily, sometimes achieving over two hundred shows in a year.
+Whilst on the surface all seemed well, a tired Karen slipped into depression and also developed Anorexia Nervosa (a little-known eating disorder at the time).

-As Karen was struggling with her eating disorder the band continued to tour and promote their music heavily.
-Ultimately this led Karen to collapse at their parents house in Downey.
+Even though Karen was struggling with her eating disorder, the band continued to tour and promote their music heavily.
+Ultimately this was said to have led to Karen’s collapse at their parents’ house in Downey.

-As Richard arrived the next morning Karen had suffered Cardiac Arrest following the eating disorder and sadly passed away only 32 years old.
+As Richard arrived the next morning, Karen had suffered a cardiac arrest and sadly passed away at only thirty-two years old.

-Following Karen’s death much more is known about Anorexia and several celebrities have come forward about their problems with both Anorexia and Bulimia, possibly most famously Diana, Princess of Wales.
+Since Karen’s death much more is known about the illness Anorexia and several celebrities have come forward about their problems with both Anorexia and Bulimia, one of the most famous being Diana, Princess of Wales.